Pacific Islander: Extent

 The Official Journal of the Asia Oceania Geosciences Society (AOGS) considers the term Pacific Islands to encompass American Samoa, Cook Islands, Easter Island, the Galápagos Islands, Federated States of Micronesia, Fiji, French Polynesia, Guam, Hawaii, Kiribati, Marshall Islands, Nauru, New Caledonia, Niue, Northern Mariana Islands, Palau, Papua New Guinea, Pitcairn Islands, Salas y Gómez Island, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu, the United States Minor Outlying Islands, Vanuatu and Wallis and Futuna.
 The 1982 edition of the South Pacific Handbook, by David Stanley, groups Australia, New Zealand, Norfolk Island and the islands of Melanesia, Micronesia and Polynesia under the more restrictive label of the "South Pacific Islands", even though Hawaii and most islands in Micronesia technically lie in the North Pacific.
 He additionally includes the Galápagos Islands in his definition of the South Pacific, but does not include any other islands located within the southeastern Pacific area, aside from Easter Island which is considered part of Polynesia.

 An exclusive economic zone map of the Pacific which includes all islands.

 An exclusive economic zone map of the Pacific which excludes non-tropical islands north of Hawaii.

 Ian Todd's 1974 book Island Realm: A Pacific Panorama considers Oceania and the term "Pacific Islands" to also encompass the non-tropical Aleutian Islands, as well as Clipperton Island, the Coral Sea Islands, the Desventuradas Islands, Guadalupe Island, the Juan Fernández Islands, the Revillagigedo Islands, Salas y Gómez Island and the Torres Strait Islands.
 He notes that the terms are sometimes taken to include Australia, New Zealand and the non-oceanic Papua New Guinea, however he does not consider them to encompass the Japanese archipelago, the Ryukyu Islands, Taiwan, Russia's Kuril Islands and Sakhalin Island or countries associated with Maritime Southeast Asia.
 The Philippines according to him are at a "cross-roads of the Pacific—a racial and geographic link connecting Oceania, Southeast Asia and Indonesia."
 Debate exists over whether or not the Philippines should be categorized with Pacific Islands of shared Austronesian origin or with the mainland nations of Asia.
-The islands of the Philippines do not have oceanic geology, and instead sit on the continental shelf of Asia.
+The islands of the Philippines do not have oceanic geology, and instead sit on the continental margins of Asia.
 As such, they are sometimes deemed as a geological extension of Asia.
 In his 2012 book Encyclopedia of Diversity in Education, American author James A. Banks claimed that, "although islands such as the Philippines, Indonesia, Malaysia, Taiwan, Japan and the Aleutian Islands are located in the Pacific Ocean, islanders from these locales are not typically considered Pacific Islanders.
 They are usually considered Asian, with Aleuts considered Alaskan natives."
 Thus, because proximity does not determine ethnicity, only through defined connections such as between the Polynesian Māori and Rapa Nui people, it has to be evident that some "islands" near Oceania are to be considered Southeast Asian, such as the Philippines, even when the inhabitants may be distantly connected by similarities in language and practices similar to Melanesians, Micronesians and Polynesians.